 If you are not able to contact them, speak directly to your instructor at the beginning or end of class or during an office hour to ask for suggestions.
 If this is an online class, speak with someone in the appropriate department for further suggestions.

 We encourage you to communicate directly with your instructor about any issues that arise.
 You may also come to the Center for Accessible Resources (CAR) to meet with your CAR Accommodation Specialist in order to discuss strategies.
 If necessary, your CAR Accommodation Specialist can help facilitate a meeting between you and your instructor.

 Please visit the Titan Court website for more information.

 If accommodations are needed to facilitate full participation in a Lane Community College event contact the Center for Accessible Resources at least one week in advance at (541) 463-5150 or AccessibleResources@lanecc.edu.

-When students and faculty members disagree about any part of the service providing process, students should immediately contact their CAR primary advisor.
-If needed, students can visit CAR's Grievances page for information on informal and formal complaint processes.
+When students and faculty members disagree about any part of the service providing process, students should immediately contact their CAR Accommodation Specialist from CAR's Contact page.
+If needed, students can visit CAR's Grievances Page for information on informal and formal complaint processes.
 Students do not have to file an informal complaint before they file a formal complaint.

-Required event, syllabus, and publication accessibility statements can be found on the COPPS article titled Disabilities: Accessibility Statements for Students and Community.
+Required event, syllabus, and publication accessibility statements can be found on the COPPS Disabilities: Accessibility Statements for Students and Community page.